-Materials: green frosting, sugar ice cream cone, things to decorate I used M&M’s and Smarties leftover from Halloween, marshmallows and sprinkles.
+- Things to decorate.
+I used M&M’s and Smarties leftover from Halloween, marshmallows, and sprinkles.
 You can also use things like coconut and any other small candies.

 My daughter wanted to try hers.
-I let her take 2 bites.
-There trees aren’t really for eating more as a decoration.
-They are super sweet, since it’s just frosting, sugar cone and candy.
+I let her take two bites.
+These trees aren’t really for eating more as decoration.
+They are super sweet since it’s just frosting, sugar cones, and candy.